-This is a newly granted research project from Swedish Research Council for four years 2018-2021.
-Our aim is to carry out a transient simulation for 2000 years within the project, plus several sensitivities runs.
+This research project from Swedish Research Council for four years 2018-2021.
+Our aim is to carry out a transient simulation for 3000 years within the project, plus several sensitivities runs.
 Before launching the transient simulation, an equilibrium run using the atmosphere-ocean coupled version needs to be done and this is expected to be at least 500 model years long.
-In the latest test for EC-Earth v3.2, we used 256 cores for IFS and 256 cores for NEMO, 1 core for XIOS and 1 core for RUNOFF, in total of 514 cores for the coupled model.
-And it cost 30000 SBU for one model year simulation.
-The total cost will be 15 million SBU.
-Considering the limitation from ECMWF for the late request, we request 10 million SBU for 2018 and will apply for other computing resources e.g. at National Supercomputer Center in Sweden.
-The amount of output data for one model year is 30G, and the estimated storage will be 10T.
+In the latest test for EC-Earth v3.2, we used 108 cores for IFS and 180 cores for NEMO, 1 core for XIOS and 1 core for RUNOFF, in total of 290 cores for the coupled model.
+It cost 8000 SBU for one model year simulation.
+The total cost will be 45 million SBU, we request 15 million SBU each year and will apply for other computing resources e.g. at National Supercomputer Center in Sweden.
+The amount of output data for one model year is 30G, we will process the output to monthly mean data and transfer the processed data to local storage in Sweden, we apply 5T storage every year.